 3. It is important to be clear about the governance arrangements and roles and responsibilities for VET.
 The ANTA Ministerial Council needs assurance that the outcomes for a student undertaking a VET in Schools program and delivered by a school operating as an RTO, are of the same quality as those provided by the mainstream VET sector.
 This is of critical importance to the integrity of the VET system.
 The ANTA Board, in advising Ministers on the framework for the system and defining the outcomes to be achieved to meet industry needs, is responsible for advising Ministers on the quality of the system.
 The specific responsibility to oversee the quality of the system (the AQTF) and its products (Training Packages) rests with the National Training Quality Council (NTQC) of the ANTA Board.
-For the individual, who expects their training to meet their needs, both need to be confident that the standards identified for the system are being met by the training provider.
-Accordingly, the requirement to meet quality standards needs to be unambiguously clear to all.
+For the individual, who expects their training qualifications to be portable across Australia, and for enterprises which expect training to meet their needs, both need to be confident that the standards identified for the system are being